Chile 1-1 Croatia (Chile win 4-1 on penalties)

 Playing in front of just 6,686 spectators in the 60,000-capacity Guangxi Sports Center, Chile took the lead after 17 minutes.
 A brilliant run and pass from Vargas found debutant César Pinares, who struck an excellent left-foot shot past goalkeeper Dominik Livaković – also making his international debut.

 Chile drew level in the second half, after 75 minutes, through a smart near-post volley from Franko Andrijašević.
-There were no further goals, and the match went to penalties.
+There were no further goals, and the match went to penalties, with the players refuelling to see them through.

 The win puts La Roja into the China Cup final against Iceland this Sunday, 15 January.
 The match will again be played at the Guangxi Sports Center, and kick-off is 15:35 local time (07:35 GMT).
 At the time of writing, Chile v Iceland isn’t listed on the FIFA website.
 However, as FIFA and the Chile and Iceland associations classified the opening China Cup games as A internationals, it seems safe to assume that Chile v Iceland will also be an A international, and therefore a UFWC title match.